christabor/flask_jsondash/README.md

 ## Tests

+To run all tests for python 2.7 and 3.x, with coverage, just run `tox` (assuming tox is installed.)

 ### Python

 You can run these tests using pytest (`pip install -U pytest`) and then in the existing virtualenv, run `pytest tests`.